Kotlin Delegation Using "by"

 Kotlin classes are closed by default – you cannot extend a closed class to add your own functionality or override behaviour.
 The reasons, as stated in Kotlin in Action are that a subsequent change to the superclass may change behaviour upon which you are relying on and break your code when you upgrade to a new version.

-Placing the open modifier on a class allows other classes to extend them.
+modifier on a class allows other classes to extend them.
 This is supposed to warn a code maintainer that there are probably going to be classes that extend from this class, if not in the module where the code resides, then elsewhere.
 Someone that is using the module will inevitably have extended from the class.
-This places a duty of care on the code maintainer to be careful when making any updates to an open class.
+This places a duty of care on the code maintainer to be careful when making any updates to an open

 It is also another reason for using the delegation pattern.
 Rather than extend a class, the delegation pattern has been built into Kotlin to allow the use of a helper class to implement functions from an interface.
-It does this with the by keyword.
+It does this with the by

 Implemented by

-The solution to both multiple inheritance, and getting around closed classes which you cannot change to open, is that Kotlin can take care of all the calls to the delegated objects for you.
-All you need to do is to provide an implementation object and let Kotlin know that it is the delegate for an interface using the keyword by.
+, is that Kotlin can take care of all the calls to the delegated objects for you.
+All you need to do is to provide an implementation object and let Kotlin know that it is the delegate for an interface using the keyword by

 In the example above, the code can be reduced to a few lines of code as follows: